ljavorsk/IPP-proj1/readme1.md

 `--coments` for number of comments in code,
 `--jumps` for number of jumps done in code,
 `--labels` for all unique labels located in code.
+To see a short help/manual use `--help` option.

 ## Parsing process